bmorris3/shocksgo/docs/index.rst

     \tau_\textrm{eff} \propto \nu^{-0.89}_\textrm{max},

 where :math:`\tau_\textrm{eff}` is the characteristic granulation timescale.
-The amplitude of the granulation scales as
+The amplitudes of granulation scale as

 .. math::